mohamedojaheen/Secure-Password-Strength-Checker-and-Storage/README.md

   - The master password is hashed with **``SHA1``** to generate the encryption key.

 **2. Prevention against brute force attacks :**
-  - After **3** wrong attempts at entering the master password for the previously stored passwords, a timeout will trigger that prevents you from entering the master passwword (default duration: 60 seconds).
+  - After **3** wrong attempts at entering the master password for the previously stored passwords, a timeout will trigger that prevents you from entering the master password (default duration: 60 seconds).

 **3. Data File :**
   - Stored in passwords.json.